 The vesting of stock options is subject to certain change in control provisions as provided in the incentive plan agreements and options may be exercised up to 10 years from the date of issuance.

-The following table summarizes the stock option activity for the year ended December 31, 2022:
+There were no stock options granted or exercised during the year ended December 31, 2023.
+The following table summarizes the stock option activity for the year ended December 31, 2023: